-I am a Lecturer in English and Film and the Programme Leader for BA English and Film at Edinburgh Napier.
+I am a Lecturer in English and Film at Edinburgh Napier.
 My research interests fall generally into modernist studies, critical theory, women’s writing, and the Digital Humanities.

 I was awarded a PhD from the University of Victoria in Canada in 2014, before relocating to the UK.
 My doctoral thesis examined representations of women’s everyday lives in modernist British fiction, specifically the works of Virginia Woolf, Dorothy Richardson, and Katherine Mansfield, and my first monograph, emerging from that research, will be published soon by Routledge.